Cost Breakdown

 Bottom Line

-$1,000–1,200/month gets you a genuinely comfortable Tbilisi life — good apartment, eat and drink well, cowork daily.
-Few cities in the world match that ratio of cost to quality.
+$1,000–1,200/month gets you a genuinely comfortable Tbilisi life.
+Few cities in the world match that cost-to-quality ratio.

 *Last updated: April 2026*